DogmaDragon/Stash-Docs/docs/Add-ons/Userscripts.md

 ## Official

 Official userscripts are hosted on [CommunityScripts repository](https://github.com/stashapp/CommunityScripts){:target="_blank"}.
-All code is reviewed by core Stash team and any questions or issues you have regarding these plugins can be raised in Discord or GitHub.
+All code is reviewed by core Stash team and any questions or issues you have regarding these userscripts can be raised in Discord or GitHub.

 | Category | Userscript Name | Description |
 ---------|---------------|-----------|